markusstocker/LaTeX101/README.md

 *Note: LaTeX will honor the [!h] instruction but ultimately follows its rules.
 To achieve you goal, you may need to move other elements.*

 In Section 3, we refer to Table 1, Figure 1, and Figure 2.
 Such references are easily set using the `\ref{<label>}` command, whereby `<label>` refers to the name given in the corresponding `\label`, of tables and figures.

+*Hint: Table 1 in the text should be written as Table \ref{mytable}.*

 The same is true for sections: Try it out in Section 1 that refers to Section 2.
 Where do you put the section label?

 *Hint: The `\label` command follows right after the `\section` command.*

-References are a crucial element of scientific articles and it is important to know how to handle them in LaTeX.
-Fortunately, it isn't difficult.
+References are another key element of scientific articles.
+Fortunately, LaTeX makes citations easy.
 Bibliographies are best loaded from external `.bib` files using the `\bibliography{<filename>}` command.
 The Elsevier template provides instructions.

-In fact, you can have one bibliography and include the file in all your LaTeX articles: LaTeX will include only those you cite in the particular article.
+In fact, you can maintain a single bibliography file and include it in all your LaTeX articles: LaTeX will include only those references you cite in the particular article.

-We provide a [bibliography file](article/bibliography.bib) to include in your working directory.
+The course material includes a [bibliography file](article/bibliography.bib) which you can include in your working directory.
 You can include it in your LaTeX article with the following command

 ```
 \bibliography{bibliography}